ChantelLai/Slave-to-the-Algorithm/Week 10/README.md

 https://chantellai.github.io/Slave-to-the-Algorithm/Week-10/Ghostplay

+__Questions to think about__ <br>
+- What now?
+How will you move foward from this? <br>
+- What is it about the typography will effect the users perspective/emotions/thinking? <br>
+- Are you exploring the limits of typography?

 __Feedback from Andy__ <br>
 _"Interesting evolution of your idea.
 Instead of revealing YOUR secret, why not reveal the secrets of others.
 Maybe add more game elements... mushrooms? pathways? coins? etc eeetc [unless this is meant to be a minimal approach, in which case, ignore me!]"_ This was a great idea to create a server to input other peoples confessions that are unknown to create games.
 However, I still need to figure out how to create a successful game within p5js. <br>